-- This diversity of landmass is the result of the large landmass of India formed during different geological periods and also due to various geological and geomorphological process that took place in the crust.
+- This diversity of landmass is the result of the large landmass of India formed during different geological periods and also due to various geological and geomorphological processes that took place in the crust.

-- According to Plate Tectonic theory folding, faulting and volcanic activity are the major processes involved in the creation of physical features of Indian landscape.
-For example, the formation of the Himalayas in the north of the country attributed to the convergence of Gondwana land with the Eurasian plate.
+- According to Plate Tectonic theory folding, faulting and volcanic activity are the major processes involved in the creation of physical features of the Indian landscape.
+For example, the formation of the Himalayas in the north of the country is attributed to the convergence of Gondwana land with the Eurasian plate.

 - The Northern part of the country has a vast expanse of rugged topography consisting of a series of mountain ranges with varied peaks, beautiful valleys and deep gorges.

-- The Southern part of the country consists of stable table land with highly dissected plateaus, denuded rocks and developed series of scarps.
+- The Southern part of the country consists of stable tableland with highly dissected plateaus, denuded rocks and developed series of scarps.

 - The Great Northern Plains lies between these two landscapes.